VILLASframework/documentation/docs/node/development/contributing.md

     2. When a PR is submitted that follows all the rules, a review should not require changes to new/undocumented rules.
 Instead reviewers can add changes to a PR themselves.
 In this case they must also update this guidelines document.
 7. Make the CI happy
     1. Only branches which pass the CI can be merged.

+We referenced the [LLVM Coding Standards](https://llvm.org/docs/CodingStandards.html) when creating these guidelines.
+Although we do not follow them exactly, we believe in the benefits of following established standards.
+Additions and changes to the guidelines should also be in line with guidelines of other major C++ projects.